Official Website of the Fannin County Chamber of Commerce and

 Access Points on Lake Blue Ridge

-Located two miles from the intersection of Hwy 76 and Aska Road, the lake Blue Ridge Recreation Area is a U.S. Forest Service passive recreation area with a nice view of the lake and free boat ramp.
+Located two miles from the intersection of Hwy 76 and Aska Road (look for the sign on the left), the Lake Blue Ridge Dayuse Area is a U.S. Forest Service passive recreation area with a beautiful view of the lake and free boat ramp.
 The area is also a good place for quiet walks and easy bike rides.
-Turn left on Dry Branch Road and follow less than one mile.
+There is a short, easy hike along the shoreline, and also a one-mile paved loop road that is popular for walking.
+Kayak and paddle boards are available for rent.
+Alternate directions: In Blue Ridge from Old Hwy 76, turn on Dry Branch Road and follow less than one mile.

 Morganton Point Recreation Area

 Morganton Point is the place to take the kids to the "beach" on Lake Blue Ridge.
 The recreation area offers a boat ramp, 43 unit campground and picnic area with covered pavillion.
-The beach area has a concession, kayak and paddleboard rentals, public bathrooms and showers.
+The beach area has a concession, kayak and paddle board rentals, public bathrooms and showers.
+For swimming, take water shoes for the pebble beach.
 Open April through the end of October.

 Directions From the intersection of McDonalds and Hwy 5 in Blue Ridge, follow Hwy 515 East approximately 4 miles to the traffic light at Hwy 60.
 Turn right and go to the stop sign; then turn left on Hwy 60.
 Go 1.5 miles into Morganton and turn right on Lake Drive for .5 miles.